QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 There is a network share on the domain controller: `dir <DCIP>\SYSVOL` associated with the folder `C:\Windows\SYSVOL\sysvol\`.

-It's used to store [GPO](/operating-systems/cloud/active-directory/_knowledge/index.md#permissions) and logon/logoff scripts.
+It's used to store [GPO](/operating-systems/cloud/active-directory/_knowledge/index.md#permissions) and logon/logoff scripts while for the latter, the `NETLOGON` share may be used instead.
 </div><div>

 #### NTLM